Iamshola/emberPlayground/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

-Ember TipCalculator
+* Ember TipCalculator
-Ember Digital Clock
+* Ember Digital Clock
+* TO DO List
+  * Ember ToDo List
+  * Basic Api Call with filter functionality
+  * Maths Calculator

 ## Prerequisites